mohammed-shareef/sentence-transformers/README.md

 ### Sentence Transformer API

-This repository contains an Azure Function with an HTTP trigger serving a sentence transformer API for MiniLM-L6-v2 embeddings.
+This repository contains an Azure Function with an HTTP trigger serving a sentence transformer API for the MiniLM-L6-v2 embedding model.
 This is built to be used by the Weaviate vector database & can be used as an end point for the text2vec-transformers.

 The AMD64 docker image for the transformer (semitechnologies/transformers-inference:sentence-transformers-all-MiniLM-L6-v2) was taking